Sieve weights and their smoothings: Introduction

 where $A$ is some positive constant.
 We note that the weights $\lambda_d$ decay to 0, and the larger the value of $A$, the higher the level of smoothness at the truncation point $R$.
 In the optimal choice, the exponent $A$ is taken to be $\kappa$, the {\sl dimension} of the sieve problem.
 However, for a given dimension $\kappa$, it is known \cite[pg.
 154]{SelCollected} that any exponent $A>\kappa-1/2$ yields weights $\lambda_d$ whose dominant contribution comes from numbers almost coprime to $m$, whereas this fails to be true for smaller $A$.
 See \cite[ch.
 10]{opera} for further discussion.

 More generally, one can consider the smoothed sieve weight

-where $f:\R\to\R$ is a function supported on $(-\infty,1]$, corresponding to taking $\lambda_d=\mu(d)f(\log{d}/\log{R})$ for $d\le R$.
-In Selberg sieve arguments one typically takes $f$ to be a polynomial in $[0,1]$, perhaps of high degree.
+where $f:\R\to\R$ is a function supported on $(-\infty,1]$, which corresponds to taking $\lambda_d=\mu(d)f(\log{d}/\log{R})$ for $d\le R$.
+In Selberg sieve arguments one typically chooses $f$ to be a polynomial in $[0,1]$, perhaps of high degree.
 Such an example is offered by the `GPY sieve' of Goldston-Pintz-Y\i ld\i r\i m \cite{GPY, Zhang}.
 In more recent developments on gaps between primes by the third author \cite{maynard} and Tao \cite{tao} one works with general smooth functions $f$.

 The main motivation of this paper is to understand the exact role of the smoothing in the structure of the Selberg sieve weights.
 To this end, we consider their moments

 as a tool of gaining additional insight on the distribution of the values of $M_f(n;R)$.
 On the practical side, higher moments naturally appear when applying H\"older's inequality, so it would be useful to know their behaviour\footnote{For example, Lemma 3.5 in Pollack's paper \cite{Pollack} is an example of a case where a fourth moment occurs because of the use of Cauchy's inequality, and a similar issue is encountered in Friedlander's work \cite{Friedlander} for the combinatorial sieve instead of the Selberg sieve.}.